A Tragic Princess of the Song Dynasty and Her Controversial Counterfeit

 Showing Up of Another Princess Roufu in the South

-Three years after Zhao Gou, now the Emperor Gaozong of Song, built the new empire, some soldiers reported that they found a former princess.
+Three years after Zhao Gou, now Emperor Gaozong of Song, built the new empire, some soldiers reported finding a former princess.

 This woman claimed that she was Zhao Duofu, the former Princess Roufu.

-She knew all things and people from the royal family, and according to some former maids and eunuchs, she looked quite like Duofu as well.
+She knew all things and people from the royal family, and according to some former maids and eunuchs, she looked pretty like Duofu as well.

-She told people that she escaped from the Jin Dynasty, suffered countless difficulties, got captured by some Song’s soldiers, and then finally got the chance to speak to the new emperor.
+She told people that she escaped from the Jin Dynasty, suffered countless difficulties, was captured by some Song soldiers, and finally got to speak to the new emperor.

 Unearthed Blue Glass Decorations (Die Sheng) of Southern Song Dynasty, Homophone of Wishing to Take Back the Two Captured Emperors and Lost Land — Quzhou Museum (Photo by Dongmaiying)